 A Brief Overview of Ransomware

-Ransomware is a specialized form of malware that infects computers and data stores, encrypts important files and locks down computer terminals until a ransom is paid, according to the U.S. Department of Homeland Security.
-While there are many different types of ransomware circulating the web, nearly all are able to quickly spread across connected systems, shared storage drives and private networks.
+Ransomware is a specialized form of malware that infects computers and data stores, encrypts important files, and locks down computer terminals until a ransom is paid, according to the U.S. Department of Homeland Security.
+While many different types of ransomware are circulating the web, nearly all can quickly spread across connected systems, shared storage drives, and private networks.

-- Scareware: As the least severe type of ransomware, scareware is often relatively easy to detect and remove.
-This form of ransomware infection typically creates persistent pop-up messages that claim malware was discovered on a user’s computer, and that a “support fee” must be paid to remove it.
-These sort of tech support scams often target less tech-savvy users and rarely have a lasting impact on files and data stores.
+- Scareware: The least severe type of ransomware, scareware is often relatively easy to detect and remove.
+This form of ransomware infection typically creates persistent pop-up messages that claim malware was discovered on a user’s computer and that a “support fee” must be paid to remove it.
+These tech support scams often target less tech-savvy users and rarely have a lasting impact on files and data stores.

-- Screen lockers: Unlike scareware, this mid-tier category of ransomware is able to completely freeze users out of their workstations, even after a reboot has been performed.
-Once infected, a computer terminal will permanently display a locked window until the ransom is paid, preventing users from accessing files and performing even basic administrative tasks.
-While screen lockers can be extremely disruptive in the short term, they can usually be cleared out without fear of data loss.
+- Screen lockers: Unlike scareware, this mid-tier category of ransomware can completely freeze users out of their workstations, even after a restart is been performed.
+Once infected, a computer terminal will permanently display a locked window until the ransom is paid, preventing users from accessing files and performing basic administrative tasks.
+While screen lockers can be highly disruptive in the short term, you can usually clear them without fear of data loss.

-- Encrypting ransomware: This form of ransomware is undoubtedly the most severe, as even with advanced cybersecurity software it can be impossible to fully restore the encrypted data without paying the ransom.
-However, giving in to a cybercriminals’ demands is no guarantee that the hijacked data and files will be returned.
+- Encrypting ransomware: This form of ransomware is undoubtedly the most severe.
+It can be impossible to fully restore the encrypted data without paying the ransom, even with advanced cybersecurity software.
+However, giving in to cybercriminals’ demands is no guarantee that the hijacked data and files will be usable.
 Recovering from this type of ransomware infection often requires a complete wipe of all drives and a complete reinstallation from safe backups.

-Although the total number of users who encountered ransomware decreased by almost 30% between 2017 and 2018, according to research from Kaspersky Lab, manufacturers have seen a notable uptick in cyberattack over the past year.
-A recent study by Deloitte discovered that close to 40% of manufacturing companies encountered at least one cyberattack between 2018 and 2019, suggesting there is a real need for continued improvement.
+According to Kaspersky Lab’s research, the total number of users who encountered ransomware decreased by almost 30% between 2017 and 2018.
+Manufacturers have seen a notable uptick in cyber attacks over the past year.
+A recent study by Deloitte discovered that close to 40% of manufacturing companies encountered at least one cyber attack between 2018 and 2019, suggesting a real need for continued improvement.
 But how can manufacturers protect their data and workstations from ransomware before and after an attack has occurred?

 Ransomware Protection and Response

 First, it’s important to note that the vast majority of ransomware attacks are orchestrated through phishing emails or drive-by downloads, according to the DHS.
-Generally speaking, end users are the most vulnerable access point that cybercriminals can exploit, which is why cybersecurity training and IT governance policies are crucial to any ransomware protection plan.
-While there are plenty of anti-ransomware applications on the market, few are able to decrypt all the different ransomware families, making prevention the most effective approach.
-To that end, a robust anti-ransomware training program should teach employees how to spot phishing emails and cover the do’s and don’ts of on-the-job internet use.
+Generally speaking, end users are the most vulnerable access point that cybercriminals can exploit.
+That is why cybersecurity training and IT governance policies are crucial to any ransomware protection plan.
+While there are plenty of anti-ransomware applications on the market, few can decrypt all the different ransomware families, making prevention the most effective approach.
+To that end, a robust anti-ransomware training program should teach employees how to spot phishing emails and cover the dos and don’ts of on-the-job internet use.

-Vulnerability assessment is another key practice in ransomware protection, as new delivery methods are constantly under development.
-Cybercriminals favor ransomware because it offers an immediate return on their activities, as opposed to identity theft which typically requires a buyer.
-However, in both scenarios hackers are capitalizing on the sensitive nature of an organization’s data, which makes proactive backup operations essential to long-term security.
-Backing up business-critical systems and files to an offsite location can significantly reduce the leverage ransomware attackers have, while also ensuring IT administrators can restore important data stores without paying the ransom.
+Vulnerability assessment is another critical practice in ransomware protection, as new delivery methods are constantly under development.
+Cybercriminals favor ransomware because it offers an immediate return on their activities, instead of identity theft which typically requires a buyer.
+However, in both scenarios, hackers capitalize on the sensitive nature of an organization’s data, which makes proactive backup operations essential to long-term security.
+Backing up business-critical systems and files to an offsite location can significantly reduce the leverage ransomware attackers have while also ensuring IT administrators can restore essential data stores without paying the ransom.